w3c/rqtf/Gaming_GAP_analysis.md

 # GAP analysis of accessibility standards in Gaming

 ## Purpose
-To identify or bring about a description of good user experience in the realm of accessible gaming that can be used as a stepping-stone to a games accessibility standard.
+To identify or bring about a description of good user experience in the realm of accessible gaming that can be used as a foundation for accreditation and regulation.

 ### Characteristics of an ideal candidate
 These are the characteristics of an ideal candidate which current resources will be judged against.
 This is not to say that a GAUR if created would be able to fulfil all of these but it would aim to.